wilfredinni/python-cheatsheet/README.md

 Exceptions are raised with a raise statement.
 In code, a raise statement consists of the following:

-- The raise keyword
+- The raise keyword.
-- A call to the Exception() function
+- A call to the Exception() function.
-- A string with a helpful error message passed to the Exception() function
+- A string with a helpful error message passed to the Exception() function.

 ```python
 >>> raise Exception('This is the error message.')